songrose/Rose_Expense_App/README.md

 Project should start in localhost:3000

-If time is limited, here is the demo of the project
+To quickly view demo, here is a youtube link with time stamps on the demo's features: [a link] (https://www.youtube.com/watch?v=nbIUDpxL_mI&feature=youtu.be)